NithurshNITHURSHA/university/README.md

 This lesson completes a basic token based authentication system.
 Currently, our server only has two routes: `/version` and `/authenticate`.
 Only users with authentic bearer tokens can access server routes.
 See token strategy in: `./lib/authtoken.js`.
 The `lib/authtoken.js` strategy is crude supporting one static token.
-On the `/authenticate` route we turn off the requirement for an authentic bearer token with the `false` option because unauthenticated users do not have bearer tokens yet.
+On the `/authenticate` route we turn off the requirement for an authenticed bearer token with the `false` option because unauthenticated users do not have bearer tokens yet.
 The false option exposes routes to public unauthenticated users.